DMA-Aided MU-MISO Systems for Power Splitting SWIPT via Lorentzian-Constrained Holography: Introduction

 DMAs, a recently emerging class of holographic multiple-input multiple-output (HMIMO) systems, consist of reconfigurable arrays of microstrip- or waveguide-fed metasurface elements whose electromagnetic responses can be dynamically controlled by tuning parameters for changing the resonant state of elements \cite{em_dma2}.
 This tunability enables analog-domain beamforming without the need for external phase shifters or high-power amplifiers that are typically required in traditional hybrid or fully digital architectures \cite{DMA_BF1}.
 When integrated with digital precoders, DMAs can establish multiuser MIMO links with fewer RF chains, thereby enabling scalable and energy-efficient transceiver architectures \cite{DMA1}.

 SWIPT is another key technology for next-generation communication systems, allowing the simultaneous delivery of wireless information transfer (WIT) and wireless power transfer (WPT) \cite{survey_WIET_6G}.
 Prior research on SWIPT in traditional MIMO architectures has focused on improving end-to-end energy transfer and spectral efficiency in co-located receivers via power-splitting (PS) and time-switching (TS) schemes \cite{MIMO_PS_SWIPT}.
-On the other hand, for network with separated energy-harvesting (EH) and information-decoding (ID) users, beamforming-based approaches were employed to allocate dedicated transmission beams \cite{MIMO_Sep_SWIPT}.
-However, the increasing demand for energy and information transfer in future generation systems calls for large-scale and energy-efficient transceiver architectures, where DMAs can play a significant role due to their hardware simplicity and beamforming flexibility.
+On the other hand, for networks with separated energy-harvesting (EH) and information-decoding (ID) users, beamforming-based approaches were employed to allocate dedicated transmission beams \cite{MIMO_Sep_SWIPT}.
+However, the increasing demand for energy and information transfer in future generation systems calls for energy-efficient transceiver architectures, where DMAs can play a significant role due to their hardware simplicity and beamforming flexibility.
 Despite growing interest, there are only a few works considering DMA-assisted SWIPT systems.
-Existing works have mainly focused on either WPT \cite{DMA_Nearfield_WPT} or WIT based \cite{DMA_BF1,aaltinoklu} designs, particularly in near-field communications, leveraging the beam-focusing capability of DMA-assisted millimeter-wave links.
-Recent studies, such as \cite{DMA_app6} and \cite{DMA_SWIPT2} considered DMA-aided SWIPT for spectral efficiency and harvested power maximization, respectively; however, both addressed separate EH and ID users, achieved through seperate beamforming vectors.
-In contrast, the co-located SWIPT scenario, where each user simultaneously performs EH and ID remains unexplored for DMA-aided architectures, despite being highly relevant to low-power wireless-powered sensor and internet of things networks.
+Existing works have mainly focused on either WPT \cite{DMA_Nearfield_WPT} or WIT based \cite{DMA_BF1,aaltinoklu} designs, particularly in near-field communications.
+Recent studies, such as \cite{DMA_app6} and \cite{DMA_SWIPT2} considered DMA-aided SWIPT for spectral efficiency and harvested power maximization, respectively. however, both addressed separate EH and ID users, achieved through separate beamforming vectors.
+In contrast, the co-located SWIPT scenario, where each user simultaneously performs EH and ID remains largely unexplored for DMA-aided architectures, despite being highly relevant to low-power wireless-powered sensor and internet of things networks in 6G use-cases.

-The design of DMA-assisted PS-SWIPT systems is particularly challenging due to the need for joint optimization of DMA weights, digital precoding vectors, and PS factors.
-Moreover, DMA weights must be optimized under unique characteristics known as Lorentzian constraints, where amplitudes of elements are dependent on their associated phases sinusoidally \cite{em_dma2}.
-Thus, this unique constraint couples the amplitude and phase responses of each DMA element, resulting in a nonconvex problem that cannot be directly solved using conventional beamforming optimization techniques.
-Several LCH methods such as phase holography (LCPH), unitary-shift holography (LCUSH), and Amplitude only holography (AOH) have been proposed to address this limitation \cite{DMA3, aaltinokluLCH}.
-More recently, ARLCH method was introduced in \cite{aaltinokluLCH}, achieving superior performance by dynamically determining optimal phase points with an adaptive parameter of peak amplitude of Lorentzian-constraint to minimize the discrepancy between ideal and physically feasible weights.